Blog

 The things we carry . . .

-May 6, 2010 I am in Paris.
+I am in Paris.
 My first evening here I washed some clothing in the bathroom sink; it was time.
 I’d been holding out on a pair of silk pajamas.
-It’s true, dear reader, I had not washed them since I left home,…
+It’s true, dear reader, I had not washed them since I left home, but as you will see, there is a reason.

 Luxembourg—I was here . . .